Was too busy lazing around yesterday 😉 so didn't have anything prepared for today's breakfast.

 So, the first thing I did as soon as I woke up is soak some rice.
 Then ground it into a smooth paste, mixed it with grated cucumbers to make these delicious cucumber dosas.

 These rice crepes hardly take any time and effort to make.
 They're perfect for busy weekday mornings.
-They make a delicious and filling breakfast too.
+You can finish all the prep the previous evening/night.
+Also, make a delicious and filling breakfast for weekends too.
+You can laze around like I did and have dosas ready in no time.

 These dosas are full of flavour and taste from cucumbers.
 Make some to know how good they are.
 You get a nice cucumber aroma while you're making these dosas and definitely an amazing aroma and crunch while you're savoring them.